 - Worn by three characters who just happen to take part in the same shootout in Gone Bush by Chris Amies.

-- One of the characters in a group of friends during the episode "Blood on the Tracks" of Cold Case is seen riding a back and wearing a Richard Nixon mask... and apparently nothing else.
+- In the episode "Blood on the Tracks" of Cold Case, set in 1981, one of the witnesses rides a bike while drunk, wearing a Richard Nixon mask... and nothing else.

 - One appears in the Doctor Who 1996 Telemovie, while the Doctor is rummaging through some costumes looking for something to wear.
 Amusingly, the music gets kind of scary and he looks at it like it's pretty terrifying.